-Furthermore, management services were provided by Mayfin Management Services S.I.
-The firm belongs to David Moreno, an Executive Board member.
-In the year under review, Mayfin Management Services S.I. provided consulting services for total CHF 144 thousand (previous year: none).
+David Moreno, member of the Executive Board, was employed by CREALOGIX until 31 December 2020.
+Starting from 1 January 2021, management services were provided by Mayfin Management Services S.I. which is fully owned by David Moreno.
+Mayfin Management Services S.I. provided services for total CHF 299 thousand (previous year: 144 thousand for the period of January until June).